 There are no names of victims, so needless to say no obituaries, and nothing resembling Dr. Miner’s actual practise.
-Barry listed among his sources Dr. Miner’s daughter-in-law and grand-daughter;* yet what they knew or held is nowhere part of the outbreak narrative.
-We are told that, where the usual victims of deadly pneumonia are the very young and the old, Dr. Miner distinguished the new deadly pneumonia from all the other deadly pneumonias by its cruel habit of killing “the strongest, the healthiest, the most robust people in the county.”
+Barry listed among his sources Dr. Miner’s daughter-in-law and grand-daughter; yet what they knew or held is nowhere part of the outbreak narrative.* Instead we are told that, where the usual victims of deadly pneumonia are the very young and the old, Dr. Miner distinguished the new deadly pneumonia from all the other deadly pneumonias by its cruel habit of killing “the strongest, the healthiest, the most robust people in the county.”

 * The Great Influenza, p 473.

 Barry’s claim to have discovered a deadly outbreak in Haskell County in January and/or February 1918 is not supported by official records.
 The 1918 report of mortality from disease in Haskell County indicates eleven deaths that year.
 There was one death in January and one in February.
 In the State Board of Health’s reporting scheme, Influenza was coded 10.
 There were no deaths from influenza there in 1918.
 Pneumonia, code 92, registered one death.

 Kansas Board of Health.
 Summary of Deaths — Haskell County.
 On the Kansas Memory website.
 Kansas Historical Society.

 Three of Kansas’s one hundred five counties had fewer deaths from disease than Haskell in 1918.